raul23/ebook-classifier-training/README.rst

    Furthermore, the “curse of dimensionality” harms the ability of this model [KNN] to yield competitive accuracy in the high dimensional feature space of text classification problems.
-- Random Forest 👎 is the slowest model to train and make predictions and on top of that with the worst test score.
+- ``RandomForestClassifier()`` 👎 is the slowest model to train and make predictions and on top of that with the worst test score.

 Part 2: classifiers trained on the medium-size dataset
 ------------------------------------------------------